Her Storage Strategy

 His Storage Strategy

-The strong suit of this guy’s closet is having a place for everything.
-We customized the basic allen + roth™ system (#339203) a tower, top shelves, three expandable rods, and a drawer) with additional shelves and two drawers to stow T-shirts and socks.
+This guy's closet needs a place for everything.
+We customized a basic system with a tower, top shelves, three expandable rods, additional shelves and drawers to stow T-shirts and socks.
 Maximize shirt and pants storage with two tiers of rods.
-Install extra shelves (#339267) to stack sweaters and jeans.
+Install extra shelves to stack sweaters and jeans.
 A mid-level shelf holds shoes.

 Hang It Up